ScribeAegis/ScribeAegis/README.md

 <div align="center">
   <h3>📦 Future Projects</h3>
   <p>
-    - Crisis Awareness Dashboard.
+    🆘 Crisis Awareness Dashboard<br>
     A web application designed to provide insights into a significant public health issue.
 It aggregates data from various reputable sources to visualize trends, statistics, and available resources related to the crisis.
-The main objective of this project is to educate the public about a pressing health crisis by providing accessible and up-to-date information.
-It aims to create awareness and encourage proactive measures through informed decision-making and resource accessibility.<br>
 The main objective of this project is to educate the public about a pressing health crisis by providing accessible and up-to-date information.
 It aims to create awareness and encourage proactive measures through informed decision-making and resource accessibility.
   </p>
 </div>